 Leadership

-Rather than command and control, agile leadership (zhu) works on the rules of an organization’s games - its reward models, accounting methods, and communication topology - to align them to mutual benefit.
+Rather than command and control, agile leadership (zhu) works on the rules of an organization’s games - its reward models, accounting methods, and learning flows - to align people to mutual benefit.

 23. Leadership as a Service (lxvi/lxxii)